Wannanosaurus | A Small Chinese Pachycephalosaur Dinosaur

 HolotypeIVPP V 4447

-This timeline is set in the Late Cretaceous period, specifically the Early/Lower Maastrichtian epoch.
+This timeline is set in the Late Cretaceous period, specifically the Early/Lower Maastrichtian epoch, some 70.6 to 66 million years ago.
 This places its existence around a time when the Earth was teeming with diverse life forms and dinosaurs were a dominant presence.

 Listen to Pronunciation